Martin-droid/personality__test/README.md

 # Simple Test App - React Js Hooks | Context API | Unit Tests

 # Deployed App - https://personality-test-umber.vercel.app/

-Built completely with ReactJS using Hooks and the Context API.
+- Built completely with ReactJS using Hooks and the Context API.
+- A Simple Unit Test has been employed to check if the 3 Pages are Rendering.

 Used Best Code Practices to Make it as simple and light as could be.